 Brown has Bachelor of Science and Master of Science degrees from the University of Nebraska.
-She serves as the FRCC cabinet representative to the Student Learning Committee, the College-wide Assessment Committee, and the task force on evaluating the Faculty Evaluation Plan.
+She serves as the FRCC cabinet representative to the Student Learning Committee.

 Linda S. Curran, Ph.D.

 Vice President, Boulder County Campus

 Dr. Linda S. Curran joined FRCC on Aug.
 12, 2009, as the vice president of the Boulder County Campus.
-She serves as the campus chief executive officer, overseeing all aspects of campus operations and representing the college throughout Boulder County.
+She serves as the campus chief executive officer, overseeing campus operations and representing the campus and FRCC throughout Boulder County.